 Sasado Onsen trip #1 (Toyota City)

 A belated Happy New Year to all!
 Returned yesterday from a NYD ride to a public campground, mentioned by the owner of the local bike shop.
 The plan was to visit a temple in a historic village then push on to the camp site.
 Things didn’t go quite as intended!
 Here’s a desultory thread on this tiny adventure, with the usual smattering of poorly composed photographs.
-For starters, a countryside meeting point for students walking to school, passed early in the trip.

 About 4km out, I passed Nagoya Prison, with this inviting sign at the entrance.